Pomegranate Trees – The Magic Of Nature

 At this time of year, you can stand atop the ruins of Kaunos in Dalyan and look down over the orchards and olive and citrus groves stretching away into the distance.

-- It is packed with nutrients, especially Vitamin C and Vitamin K.
+- It is packed with nutrients; an especially good source of Vitamins C and K.

 - It is packed with powerful plant compounds used to fight disease (the people of the ancient Mediterranean lands were clearly onto something).

 - It has powerful anti-inflammatory properties.

 - It may be useful in fighting some cancers – prostate cancer in men and breast cancer in women.